 Current recipient: Kevin R. Vincent, MD, PhD

 The Enneking Endowment was created by Orthopaedic resident alumni in 2005 to honor the retirement of former department chair Dr. William Enneking.
 With over 50 donors to the Enneking Endowment for the Advancement of Orthopaedics, the ultimate goal was always to establish an endowed chair in Dr. Enneking’s honor.
 A generous gift from Dr. Anspach led to the establishment of the William F. Enneking, William E. Anspach and Orthopaedic Alumni Chair.
-This endowed position provides exceptional funding for research and salary support for the Department of Orthopaedics and Rehabilitation in perpetuity.
+This endowed position provides exceptional funding for research and salary support for the Department of Orthopaedic Surgery and Sports Medicine in perpetuity.

 Current Recipient: Mark Scarborough, MD

 This fund was established in 2011 by the Orthopaedics and Sports Medicine Institute to support a professorship in honor of Dr. Peter Gearen.
 Dr. Gearen was a member of the UF faculty for almost 30 years, retiring in 2012.
-Dr. Gearen served as chief of staff at UF Health Shands Hospital, the assistant dean of clinical affairs at the UF College of Medicine, chair of the UF Department of Orthopaedics and Rehabilitation, and as an associate professor of orthopaedics.
+Dr. Gearen served as chief of staff at UF Health Shands Hospital, the assistant dean of clinical affairs at the UF College of Medicine, chair of the UF Department of Orthopaedic Surgery and Sports Medicine, and as an associate professor of orthopaedics.